5 Key Ideas from Primary Reading Simplified

 Reading Reconsidered by Doug Lemov, Colleen Driggs and Erica Woolway

 While at first glance this book seems most relevant to a US context, it doesn’t take a great deal of imagination to see how the wealth of experience and strategies contained in this text could be applied in almost any setting where children have a solid level of reading fluency.
-(For more on what I mean by reading fluency, read this: https://primarycolour.home.blog/2019/08/10/how-i-will-teach-reading-this-year/)
+(For more on what I mean by reading fluency, read this: https://primarycolour.home.blog/2019/08/10/how-i-will-teach-reading-this-year/) It is worth noting that this book isn’t directly based on much evidence.
+(You’ll find almost no references to reading research in the book’s 400+ pages).
+And some of the book’s practices in particular, such as its version of round robin reading, don’t align particularly well with my interpretation of research evidence.
+But the actual practical side of working with older, relatively competent readers has very little relevant research, and studies of practising teachers like this potentially offer great insight.

 Thinking Reading by James and Dianne Murphy

 This short book is one part call to arms for secondary schools who are not yet systematically tackling student’s reading difficulties, one part guide for school leaders and teachers on how to begin to answer that call.
-It is a perfect companion to Reading Reconsidered as it addresses a key question that Reading Reconsidered leaves unanswered: “What about the kids whose reading is so weak that they can’t engage with these methods?”
+It is a perfect companion to Reading Reconsidered for secondary teachers as it addresses a key question that Reading Reconsidered leaves unanswered: “What about the kids whose reading is so weak that they can’t engage with these methods?”

 If you have 5-10 hours and you are most interested in reading comprehension, then read this book: